Abdel Bouhazama: Managerial career

 On 24 November 2022, Angers manager Gérald Baticle was suspended by the club, and replaced by Bouhazama on an interim basis.
 The former was eventually sacked on 22 December, with Bouhazama taking charge of the team following the conclusion of the break for the 2022 FIFA World Cup.
 He made his Ligue 1 managerial debut on 28 December, an eventual 1–0 defeat away to Ajaccio.
 On 5 January 2023, one day after his 54th birthday, Bouhazama was confirmed as head coach of Angers on a permanent basis following his interim spell.

-He resigned on 7 March 2023 after making inappropriate remarks during the chat preceding a 5–0 defeat against Montpellier two days earlier.